MacEllicatt History, Family Crest & Coats of Arms

 Some of the MacEllicatt family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the MacEllicatt family to the New World and Oceana
+Migration of the MacEllicatt family

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name MacEllicatt: Lewis Ellett who settled in Virginia in 1721; Margeret Ellgate settled in Barbados in 1635; Michael Elligot settled in Quebec in 1825; George, Hugh, Joseph, Robert, and Thomas Elliott settled in Philadelphia between 1800 and 1840.